-In addition, the Center regularly coordinates closely with relevant agencies in the inspection and supervision of the quality of drugs, cosmetics, and health protection foods in the whole province; participates in surprise inspections of pharmaceutical work convened by the Department of Health.
+In addition, the Center regularly coordinates closely with relevant agencies in the inspection and supervision of the quality of drugs, cosmetics, and health protection foods in the whole province; participates in surprise inspections and audits of pharmaceutical work convened by the Department of Health.

 In the past 3 years (2022-2024), the Center has completed and exceeded the assigned sample inspection, monitoring and testing plan targets; the total number increased from 945 samples (2022) to 1,256 samples (2024).
-Through the inspection work, it was shown that drug trading and manufacturing establishments met GDP, GPP, GSP and maintained regulations on drug quality assurance; however, there are still some pharmacies and drug stores that do not cooperate with the inspection team.
-The Center has detected substandard samples and reported to competent authorities for handling according to regulations.
+Through the inspection work, it was shown that drug trading and production establishments met GDP, GPP, GSP and maintained regulations on drug quality assurance; however, there are still some pharmacies and drug stores that do not cooperate with the inspection team.
+The Center has discovered substandard samples and reported to competent authorities for handling according to regulations.
 The substandard indicators are very diverse, including quantification, bacterial contamination limits, banned substances in cosmetics (propyl paraben, methyl paraben), tablet weight, solubility, water content, etc.

 Director of the Center Pham Thi Hong Oanh said: Currently, the market for medicines, cosmetics and health protection foods is increasingly diverse in types, active ingredients, and production technology is much more modern and sophisticated.
 This places higher demands on testing work, and machinery and technical equipment systems must be invested accordingly to keep up.
 We hope to continue to receive more attention and support from all levels and sectors in improving testing capacity, in order to better serve the work of protecting people's health.